 Trimming and padding

-Fitting image to region or within canvas with optional background color
+Fitting image to a region or within canvas with optional background color

 Rotating and blurring images